Table of Contents

 In the 1950s the arrival of the TV to the US made “TV dinners” a family tradition.
 Sitting in front of the TV watching late night shows, films, news, and eating dinner became common in American culture.
 The Cordon Bleu was also born in the 1970s out of boredom.
 Middle-class women who were bored with lack of self-expression began tinkering with new ideas in the kitchen and the beloved meal was born.
 Traditional family dinners came to an end around 1986 when the idea of the microwave meal was born.

 Although it’s taken quite some time to make its way to our hectic lifestyles today, the concept of eating more than 1 meal a day simply wasn’t part of our culture for several centuries.
-It has only been in the past 30 to 50 years which we have turned away from the 1 meal a day concept and have destroyed the notion of the omad diet.

 Why did we follow these eating patterns?

 Although most of these concepts of eating more than 1 meal a day grew out of aristocratic societies, today is it so simple to find tasty cheap meal options giving us more reason to eat.
 We no longer eat out of necessity alone.
 If you date things back to prehistoric times to when our ancestors and hunter-gatherer cultures were prevalent, you will notice that the meal they did consume, was one that grew out of necessity.
-They would hunt, forage, and gather during the day only to find a safe place which they could make their camp for the evening in order to cook and consume the meal they had killed for the day.
+They would hunt, forage, and gather during the day only to find a safe place.
+This safe place would be where they could make their camp for the evening in order to cook and consume the meal they had killed for the day.
 The very next morning (daylight) they were up again and moving to a safe site to protect their families and were constantly in survival mode.

 Moving on towards Roman cultures, we also see how prevalent religion was during this period, not allowing people to eat prior to religious ceremonies or rituals.
 It was also considered glutinous for people to consume more than the ration of food they needed simply to survive and to perform their work and daily tasks which had to be completed.
 During this period of time, it was simply unheard of to consume more than 1 meal a day.
 Not only were people during this time period healthier, they were also more active, fit, and were toiling in difficult work out in the field.
 These are simply things we are no longer accustomed to and work we no longer do in today’s society.